RoboticVisionOrg/carlie_docs/docs/pages/3_levels_of_carlie.md

 * The **low_level_converter_node** - converts topics coming from the micro-controller that are not in standard ROS message formats, such as the raw odometry data.
 * The **driver_node** - is used to pass commands between the computer and the micro-controller.
 This node listens to the *joy* and */carlie/ackermann_cmd/autonomous* topics and publishes the */carlie/ackermann_cmd*, */carlie/ackermann_cmd/teleop* and */carlie/estop/gamepad* topics.
 The node also multiplexes the right- and left-bumpers of the Logitech F710 gamepad to enable hassle-free transition between the tele-operation and autonomous modes.
 If the right-bumper is held-down the */carlie/ackermann_cmd/teleop* topic is copied into the */carlie/ackermann_cmd* topic which is then passed onto the micro-controller.
 If the left-bumper is held-down the */carlie/ackermann_cmd/autonomous* topic is copied into the */carlie/ackermann_cmd* topic and then passed onto the micro-controller.
 If both right- and left-bumper or neither button is held down the */carlie/estop/gamepad* topic is set to true and the speed within the */carlie/ackermann_cmd* topic is set to zero.

-The *carlie_base.launch* ROS launch file is set to automatically after the computer is turned on, allowing Carlie to be tele-operated on start-up (assuming you installed carlie_pkgs via apt).
+The *carlie_base.launch* ROS launch file is set to automatically start after the computer is turned on, allowing Carlie to be tele-operated on start-up (assuming you installed carlie_pkgs via apt).
 The launch file is automatically run **Gavin knowledge**.

 The figure below shows the nodes, topics and connections when the base layer ROS package and microcontroller firmware are running.